 Recipe FAQs

 Yes, you can!
-You can wrap the brie, jam, and nuts in the puff pastry (skip the egg wash) and store it in the refrigerator for up to 2 days wrapped in plastic wrap.
-Just before baking, remove the plastic wrap and brush with egg wash then bake according to the recipe instructions.
+Score and top the brie, then wrap in plastic wrap.
+Store in the refrigerator for up to 2 days.
+Just before baking, remove the plastic wrap and bake according to the recipe instructions.

 For even more cozy recipes, be sure to subscribe to my newsletter.